ArashRabbani/Petrography2SEM/README.md

 - SEM images generated using backscattered electron detector (BSD)
 - SEM images generated using secondary electron detector (SE)

 The images are provided as 3-channel and 6-channel RGB images for PPL and XPL, and grayscale images for BSD and SE.

+This dataset can be found in [Zenodo](https://zenodo.org/records/10056251).

 ## Preprocessing
 The `crop_images.py` script is used to crop the large images into smaller crops to create the training data.